mwvgroup/pwv_kpno/rst_source/for_developers.rst

 Future Features
 ===============

+Some intended features to be included in future development include:

 * Include an option or function to return the atmospheric transmission binned at different wavelengths.
 * Add the ability to create new atmospheric models for an arbitrary SuomiNet